 Trends in Health Insurance at Private Employers

-Trends in Health Insurance at Private Employers, a statistical brief from the Medical Expenditure Panel Survey, describes trends in employer coverage, premiums, and deductibles from 2008 to 2018.
+Trends in Health Insurance at Private Employers, a statistical brief from the Medical Expenditure Panel Survey, describes trends and patterns in ESI for private-sector employees, overall, and by three firm size categories: fewer than 50 employees (small firms), 50 to 99 employees (medium-sized firms), and 100 or more employees (large firms).